-It is well established that good risk management will lower claims costs, increase the quality of legal services and enhance the legal profession’s reputation.
+It is well established that good risk management will lower claims costs, increase the quality of legal services.

 In addition to the frequency and magnitude of claims and notifications in setting the premium for the Master Policy the underwriters of the Law Mutual (WA) insurance arrangements take into account the standard and quality of risk management training undertaken by practitioners.

 Risk Management Seminars

 Law Mutual (WA) offers a range of Risk Management seminars.
 The Risk Management Seminars 2023/2024 have been developed to focus on the needs of different categories of practitioners and law practices, whilst prioritising topics from the Practice and Matter Management Guidelines and reflecting issues identified in claims and risk profiling.

 Practitioners are not required to attend a Law Mutual risk management seminar.
 However, law practices will be able to obtain a 5% discount on their base Annual Contribution Amount for the following insurance year if all of the Principals (partners or legal practitioner directors) and at least 80% of the employed practitioners of the law practice have attended at least two (2) hours of Law Mutual approved risk management training in the period 1 March to 28 February, subject to documentary evidence of attendance being produced upon request.

 Law Mutual (WA) also provides tools and resources such as the Risk Control Map and Practice Management and Matter Management Guidelines to assist practitioners.

 If you have any Risk Management queries, please contact firstname.lastname@example.org

 The Risk and Control Map sets out the key professional liability risks facing law firms, along with measures for reducing them.
 It was introduced to Law Mutual (WA) members during the 2015 Risk Management Seminars.